Syedadil0803/htmlproject/Notes.md

 20. git diff – See the difference between versions

-Bootstrap (RWD)
+Bootstrap

+UTF-8
+1.Unicode Transformation Format is used as 8-bit in html-5, to make our site globally readable and adaptable.

+2.UTF-8 is used to encode all the characters in the world.
+It is used to encode all

+3. Amoung 8-bits english is occupied as 1-bit.

+4.Meta tags are used for SEO purpose (Search-Engine-Optimization)

+5. In html-4 we have UTF as 4 bit (UTF-4) i.e can be used only for single languages.

+RWD
-Responsive web designs
+Responsive Web Design
+1.Bootstrap will adjust components based on the screen size.

-Bootstrap is a CSS framework that helps you build responsive and modern websites quickly using pre-designed components.
+2.Bootstrap is a CSS framework that helps you build responsive and modern websites quickly using pre-designed components.

+1. layout
+2. Grid System

+Layout Examples :-

+mobile <576px
+mobile large screen ≥576px
+Tablets ≥768px
+Laptops ≥992px
+Desktop/Projectors ≥1200px

+Grid System Works on 12 columns system i.e need to call the col between 12 only like col-sm-2 col-md-8 col-sm-2

+These column should be called inside a row.

+Whenever we call a row a column should also be called accordingly. we cant call row inside a row & column inside a column.